replaysMike/TypeSupport/README.md

 # TypeSupport

-A CSharp library that makes it easier to work with Types dynamically by providing extensions and tools that makes your life easier.
-Additionally, it includes a flexible Object factory for creating and initializing all kinds of types.
+A CSharp library that makes it easier to work with Types dynamically.
+TypeSupport includes a flexible Object factory for creating and initializing all kinds of types.

 ## Description